Your documentation should…

 - Neuropsychological and psychoeducational testing

-Students requesting accommodations based on a mental health impairment are required to meet with one of the counselors in the Counseling Center in Perrella upon arrival to the campus.
-It is important that psychological assessments be sent to Perrella Wellness Center prior to this meeting.
-After meeting with a counselor, students are responsible for making an appointment with AccessAbility Services to request accommodations.
-Students are strongly encouraged to meet with the counseling staff to obtain additional support throughout the semester.
+Students requesting services based on a mental health impairment are strongly encouraged to meet with one of the counselors in the College’s Counseling Center upon arrival on campus to obtain additional support throughout the semester.

-- Documentation should provide a discussion of a individual’s current status and functional limitations
+- Documentation should provide a discussion of an individual’s current disability status and functional limitations

-- Evaluation and diagnosis support the recommended accommodation and/or services
+- Evaluation and diagnosis should support the recommended adjustment and/or services